pvint/Starfish-idf/README.md

 * Set Device Name, WiFi SSID and WiFi Password and Maximum retry under Example Configuration Options.
 * Optionally set a syslog server also under Example Configuration

+## Note: As of 2020-09-28 you can now store credentials for two WiFi access points in NVS (Flash).
+When an AP is set in "Example Configuration", it will be stored as first priority, and the one previously set to first priority will be pushed to second priority.

 ### Build and Flash

 Build the project and flash it to the board, then run monitor tool to view serial output: